devomman/qpay-gateway-devomman/readme.txt

-=== WooCommerce PayFast Gateway ===
+=== WooCommerce Qpay Gateway ===

-A payment gateway for PayFast.
-A PayFast merchant account, merchant key and merchant ID are required for this gateway to function.
+A payment gateway for Qpay.
+A Qpay merchant account, merchant key and merchant ID are required for this gateway to function.

 == Important Note ==